bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

  - Played some Minecraft and built some blocks manually

 Installing
- - Install correct version of Java
+ - Installed correct version of Java
- - Install spigot server
+ - Installed spigot server
- - Install Minecraft Java edition API
+ - Installed Minecraft Java edition API

 Collaborating
  - Got on a Minecraft server with Roy to build a house together manually